The NSFAS N+1 Rule Explained

 Example

 You are registered for 10 modules and fail 2.
-That means you passed 8 out of 10 = 80% — well above the 50% threshold.
+You passed 8 out of 10 = 80% — well above the threshold.
 Your funding continues.
-However, if those 2 failed modules mean you need an extra year to graduate, you will be using your +1 grace period.
+However, if those 2 failed modules mean you need an extra year, you will be using your +1 grace period.

 Warning: If you fail more than 50% of your modules in any year, NSFAS can cut your funding immediately — even if you still have N+1 years remaining.